 Understanding anxiety and the feelings that come along with it is of utmost importance to those who struggle with the overwhelming symptoms.
-According to the National Institutes of Health, over 33% of the world’s population will experience some form of anxiety disorder at some point.
+According to the National Institutes of Health, over 33 percent of the world’s population will experience some form of anxiety disorder at some point.

 Understanding Your Anxiety